Neural Scaling Laws of Deep ReLU and Deep Operator Network: A Theoretical Study: Problem Setup and Deep Operator Learning

 Let $\cF_1=\cF_{\rm NN}(d_{1}, 1, L_1, p_1,K_1, \kappa_1, R_1)$ be the network class for the branch net and $\cF_2 = \cF_{\rm NN}(d_{2}, 1, L_2, p_2,K_2, \kappa_2, R_2)$ be the network class for the trunk net.
 We define the network class of DeepONet as

 where $\ub$ is an input vector, which can be thought as a discretization of the input function, and $\yb$ is a point in the domain of output functions.
 The network architecture is illustrated in Figure \ref{fig.DON}.
 A DeepONet takes the discretized function $\ub$ and a point $\yb\in \Omega_V$ as input, where $\ub$ is passed to the branch net $\widetilde{a}_k$'s to compute a set of coefficients, and $\yb$ is passed to the trunk net to evaluate each basis function $\widetilde{q}_k$ at $\yb$.
 The output $G_{\rm NN}(\ub)(\yb)$ is the sum of the $\widetilde{q}_k$'s value weighted by the coefficients $\widetilde{a}_k$'s from the branch net.
+Each network in $\cG_{\rm NN}$ is clipped so that its output is bounded by $\beta_V$.
+This step does not increase the error and is important for our theory.